krother/training_and_teaching_methods/fundamentals/programming_is_difficult_to_teach.md

-# Why Programming is difficult to teach
+# Programming is difficult to teach

 ![](../images/confucius.png)

-Teaching is a very old profession but teaching programming is special.
+Teaching is a very old profession.
+A lot has been written about theory and practice of teaching.
+Most of it is valid when you teach programming, so reading a book on education is a good idea.
+However, teaching programming is special.
-There are a few specific challenges that many programming teachers face.
+There are specific challenges that many programming teachers face.
-In this chapter I would like to cover four of them.
+In this chapter I would like to point out four of them.

 ----

 ## Challenge #1: Programming is difficult to learn

-Consider an introductory Python course.
+Consider you are teaching an introductory Python course.
-As a classroom project, students are analyzing a table with penguins.
+As a classroom project, your students will analyze a table with penguins.
-You would like them to write programs like this:
+You would like them to write a small program like this one:

     :::python3
     # count all Adelie penguins